“Our Father” the

 to swim, and expose them to the politics of grade school to

-encourage their growth.
 We are but children.
 Therefore we

 do not know why we should go through this school of life or